top of page

 Who holds schools accountable for how they spend money?

 These aren’t trick questions.
-They’re what any reasonable Montanan should be asking.
+They’re what Montanans should be asking.
 The answers point to a structural problem that is well-documented, well-understood by lawmakers, and fixable.
-The School Funding Interim Commission (SFIC) is studying exactly these issues right now, with public meetings open to every Montanan
+The School Funding Interim Commission (SFIC) is studying exactly these issues right now, with public meetings open to every Montanan.
+Now is the time to make a change.

 Now is the time for change

 Montana's school funding formula isn't set in stone.
 By law, every ten years, lawmakers must meet and assess how well it's working.
 That work is happening right now.
-The School Funding Interim Commission has been meeting since June of 2025 to study school funding - and make recommendations for changes.
-Those recommendations will come before the 2027 Legislature next January, but you can be involved right now.
+The School Funding Interim Commission (SFIC) has been meeting since June of 2025 to study school funding - and make recommendations for changes.
+Those recommendations will come before the 2027 Legislature next January.
+You can be involved and make a difference right now.

 All meetings and reports are public.
 Lawmakers want and need your input.